postgresml/postgresml/README.md

 A data explorer allows anyone to browse the dataset in production and to find useful tables and features to build effective machine learning models.

 ### More algorithms

 Scikit-Learn is a good start, but we're also thinking about including Tensorflow, Pytorch, and many more useful models.

+### Scheduled training

+In applications where data changes often, it's useful to retrain the models automatically on a schedule, e.g. every day, every week, etc.

 ### FAQ